 A good eNPS score depends on your industry and what you consider to be a “good” score for your company.
 Generally speaking, a score of 0-30 is considered average, 30-60 is considered good, and 60-100 is considered excellent.

 Of course, there’s no magic number that guarantees success.
-However, the important factor, is to track your eNPS over time so you can identify trends.
+The important thing is to track your eNPS over time and look for trends.
 If you see your score improving, that’s a good sign that you’re on the right track.

-It’s also important to compare your eNPS score relative to other companies in your industry.
-This will give you a better idea of where you stand in terms of employee satisfaction among your peers.
+It’s also important to compare your eNPS score to other companies in your industry.
+This will give you a better idea of where you stand in terms of employee satisfaction.